Lamlih-Dev/Team-Generator-Angular/README.md

 # Simple Team Generator App Using Angular
 After i learned JS, Typescript, then React JS, my adventure on learning Front-End technologies and frameworks continue !
-Now it's time to begin my journey with Angular, i strated learning it and i found it very cool, and this app it's my first angular one, simply you enter the names and the number of the teams that you want to construct, then the app generate randomly the teams and assign the members to them.<br />
+Now it's time to begin my journey with Angular, i started learning it and i found it very cool, and this app it's my first angular one, simply you enter the names and the number of the teams that you want to construct, then the app generate randomly the teams and assign the members to them.<br />
-Building this app i learned different things such us:
+Building this app i learned different things such as:
 <ul>
   <li>How to create an Angular app and run it</li>
   <li>Scoped & Global Styling</li>